 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Some people use toddler formula to supplement a toddler’s nutritional needs.
-However, it should never replace a healthful diet or deter the child from eating food.
+However, it should never replace a regular diet or deter a child from eating food.

 A doctor may recommend toddler formula when an infant experiences malnourishment, is significantly underweight, or has a medical condition.